buscarini/jjdeploy/README.md

 # JJDeployer

 Script to deploy iOS apps (enterprise or adhoc).
-Builds, archives, generates an html &amp; uploads everything to a server (Requires Transmit).
+Archives & exports your app as an ipa, commits your changes, generates an html &amp; uploads everything to a server.

 ## Requirements